nullmana/OpenGem/README.md

 v0.2:
 - [x] Gems, able to be created and placed into buildings
-- [ ] Amplifiers, able to be placed on the map and affect towers, no specific math yet
+- [x] Amplifiers, able to be placed on the map and affect towers and traps, no specific math yet
 - [ ] Primitive UI elements, able to select actions with mouse and keyboard with visual response

 v0.3: